-One Of Trump’s Own Officials Says Admin Needs To “Do Better” In Condemning Racism
+Gary Cohn Critiques Trump’s Charlottesville Response, Says Admin Needs To “Do Better”

-One Of Trump's Own Officials Says Admin Needs To “Do Better” In Condemning Racism

 Almost two weeks after the violent protests in Charlottesville, and Donald Trump's subsequents comments on what took place there, the president is still receiving negative reviews for how he addressed the situation.
 This time, however, the critique is coming from inside the president's own house, literally.
 The president's top economic advisor at the White House, Gary Cohn, critiqued Trump's Charlottesville response in an interview with the Financial Times published on Friday, Aug.
 25.